Skip to main content

 What is a CAM recovery ratio and what is a good benchmark?

 Every dollar of unrecovered CAM expense reduces NOI by that same dollar.
 But property value is determined by NOI divided by cap rate.
 At a 6% cap rate, $1 of NOI loss translates to $16.67 of property value loss (1 / 0.06).
 So a $50,000 annual recovery gap at a 6% cap rate erodes property value by $833,333.
-This multiplier effect is why even small leakage percentages matter enormously at the asset level.
+This multiplier effect is why even small recovery gaps matter enormously at the asset level.

 The top sources are: (1) expenses excluded that should be recoverable per lease terms, (2) incorrect pro-rata share denominators, (3) missing or under-applied gross-up on variable expenses, (4) capital expenditures misclassified as operating expenses and excluded from recovery, (5) administrative fee calculation errors, and (6) vacant space absorption where the landlord bears costs that could be grossed up.
-Most properties have 2-5% leakage from a combination of these sources.
+Most properties have a 2-5% recovery gap from a combination of these sources.

 How often should I audit my recovery ratio?